snedex/des-api/README.md

  dotnet ef database update
 ```

+A SQLite database is included for convenience, delete this to start from fresh.

 # Use

 The API presents 3 endpoints for performing the diff, this is a three stage operation.